WFPII/stl_viewer/README.md

 **vcpkg issues**: Delete `vcpkg_installed/` and `build/` and re-run `setup.ps1`.
 Check that `$env:VCPKG_ROOT` is set correctly.

 **IntelliSense errors in VS Code**: Select the CMake kit (status bar) → choose the Visual Studio compiler.
 Run "CMake: Configure" from the command palette.

-## License

-MIT License.
-Dear ImGui (MIT) and stb (public domain) used under their respective licenses.